kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 first collected on-site, and then bulk transmitted to the enterprise cloud for further processing.

-To support delivering remote instructions to the machines over wide-area networks using Deterministic Network data plane architecture
+To support delivering remote instructions to the machines over wide area networks using Deterministic Network data plane architecture
 {{!DETNET-DP=RFC8655}} and corresponding data plane DetNet over IP
 {{!DETNET-IP=RFC8939}} mechanisms apply as discussed in {{detnet-rel}}.
 Later in